A collaborative program involving: South Windsor Youth & Family Services, South Windsor Police Services, South Windsor Public Schools, Juvenile Court

 Who is eligible for referral to the JRB?

-Any youth under the age of 16 who has committed a misdemeanor offense is eligible.
+Any youth under the age of 18 who has committed a misdemeanor offense is eligible.
+Referral to JRB is for a first time offense only.
+Any future cases will be referred to Juvenile Court.

 How does a youth get referred to the JRB?